gizur-ess-prabhat/jacc-dev/README.md

  * AWS account to launch a server in Amazons cloud

 The repo comes with a Vagrantfile.
-Installation of a test/development environment is done running `vagrant up vb` followed by `vagrant reload vb`.
-Reloading is needed since a kernel upgrade is performed.
+Installation of a test/development environment is done running `vagrant up vb`.
+Then reboot the machine with `vagrant halt vb` followed by ``vagrant up vb`.
+Rebooting is needed since a kernel upgrade is performed.

-It should also be possible to run `bootstrap.sh` this in any Ubuntu machine.
+It should also be possible to run `bootstrap.sh` followed by ``bootstrap2.sh` in any Ubuntu machine.

 ## AWS EC2